 Let’s start by choosing paint.
 Those of you that follow me regularly have heard me talk about my go-to chalk paint recipe.
-I make my own and it is less than a third of the cost of the brand name chalk paints.
-This is what I use the majority of the time.
+I often make my own since I sell my pieces and it is very more cost-effective.

 Buy a Quality Brush

-These can be found at Lowes or the Home Depot for around $11 or $12.
-Not cheap, but it will last for years.
-They are softer at the ends, allowing the paint to glide on more smoothly and with less brush marks.
+These sell for around $11 or $12.
+Not super cheap, but it will last for years.
+They are softer at the ends, allowing the paint to glide on more smoothly and with fewer brush marks.
 Although you can use a roller with chalk paint, I usually only use a brush.
 (Clean with warm water.)

 Clean Your Masterpiece

 The first thing you’ll need to do is give your soon-to-be masterpiece a wipe down.
 I use cleaning wipes like Lysol or Clorox wipes or even the generic brands which work equally as well.

 Look your furniture piece over for any gouges or deep scratches that need filling.
 This dresser had a pretty deep ring on top, several deep gauges, and some missing veneer.
 I also planned to swap a couple of the original drawer handles out for single glass knobs since one was missing, so the old holes needed to be filled.

 This is what I use: Elmer’s Wood Filler and a putty knife…